up2itnow0822/AgentNexus2/ARCHITECTURE.md

 -   **Agents** cannot access private keys.
 -   **Agents** can only propose actions via the backend, which requires user approval (or pre-approved session keys).

+### 4. Observability & Analytics
+We provide real-time visibility into agent operations.
+-   **WebSocket Service**: Streams execution logs, status updates, and metrics to the frontend in real-time.
+-   **Analytics Service**: Tracks agent performance, usage stats, and user retention using PostHog and Prisma.

 ## Data Flow: Agent Execution

 1.  **Purchase**: User buys access to an agent (on-chain transaction).